 She is a graduate of Gordon College and received her Master’s and Ph.D. in Music Education from The Hartt School, University of Hartford.

-Gerald J. Dolan, Jr. is the Director of Fine Arts for the Ipswich Public Schools.
-He is also Director of Bands conducting the high school Concert Band, Pep Band, and Jazz Ensemble.
-He teaches high school courses in Jazz Improvisation, Computer Music Composition, and Music Theory.
-Mr. Dolan also conducts the Sixth Grade Band.
+Gerald J. Dolan, Jr. is the recently retired Director of Fine Arts for the Ipswich Public Schools.
+He was Director of Bands conducting the high school Concert Band, Pep Band, and Jazz Ensemble and the sixth-grade band for 30 years.
+He has taught high school courses in Jazz Improvisation, Computer Music Composition, and Music Theory.

 Mr. Dolan has studied conducting with Malcolm Rowell and Frank Battisti.
 He holds degrees from St. Michael’s College and the University of Massachusetts at Amherst.